IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/COURSES/Google UX Course/Foundation_M1.md

 # Define
 -> The goal is to figure out the specifications for the product by answering questions like: Who is the product for?
 What will the product do?
 And, what features need to be included for the product to be successful?

+# Design
+-> At this stage, UX designers develop the ideas for the product.
+Generally, UX designers start by drawing wireframes, which are outlines or sketches of the product, then move on to creating prototypes, which are early models of a product that convey its functionality.